omeka/classic-enduser/docs/Plugins/PBCore.md

 ### Controlling Displayed Metadata with Hide Elements Plugin

-You may want to use the [Hide Elements plugin](https://omeka.org/classic/plugins/HideElements/) along with PB Core in order to manage the possible duplication of the Title and Creator fields between the PBCore element set and the Dublin Core element set.
+You may want to use the [Hide Elements plugin](https://omeka.org/classic/plugins/HideElements/) along with PBCore in order to manage the possible duplication of the Title and Creator fields between the PBCore element set and the Dublin Core element set.

 ![](../doc_files/plugin_images/pbCoreDuplicateFields.png)

 When configuring the Hide Elements plugin, duplicate fields can be hidden on the Add Item form, the administrative view, the public view, and the search.
-Using the configuration form, you can customize where and who sees both the Dublin Core and PB Core elements.
+Using the configuration form, you can customize where and who sees both the Dublin Core and PBCore elements.

 ![](../doc_files/plugin_images/pbCoreHideElements.png)